-- 1. 2019/20 school year's operational funding will include 50 per cent of the Home Education grant.
-In the case where the formula allocates more than \$400,000 to an authority, the maximum system administration funding this authority will receive will be capped at \$400,000. - 2.
-The System Administration allocation amount provided to each accredited funded private school will be a fixed amount for each each private school that has been operating since 2019/20, until 2022/23 school year. - 3.
-The System Administration allocation amount for new accredited funded private schools will be calculated using the first year's operational funding. - 4.
+- 2022/23 school year's operational funding will include 50 per cent of the Home Education grant.
+In the case where the formula allocates more than \$400,000 to an authority, the maximum system administration funding this authority will receive will be capped at \$400,000. - The System Administration allocation amount for new accredited funded private schools will be calculated using the first year's operational funding. - 3.
 If any existing private school programming or enrolment changes significantly, the department may adjust the System Administration allocation accordingly.

-NEW D5.2 - Supplemental Enrolment Growth Grant - under development
+D5.2 - Supplemental Enrolment Growth Grant

-The Supplemental Enrolment Growth grant provides additional per student funding for authority enrolment growth greater than 5 per cent.
+The Supplemental Enrolment Growth Grant provides additional per-student funding for authority enrolment growth greater than set thresholds.
+The additional per-student rate is greater for higher marginal growth.